 Also look at your Google Analytics data and find out how long people spend on your home page.
 If the average is 10 seconds and you have 5 slides all with a 5 second pause then most people will only ever see 2.

 Reducing or removing sliders can really speed up a website.

 This is another area that can really slow your website down.
 Spend some time editing your video’s down to a sensible length (no more than a minute for most videos) and upload them to YouTube, Facebook or Vimeo.

-The big reason for using these hosting services is that they provide copy & paste code to insert the video into your website but more importantly they optimise the streaming for mobile phones and don’t try and upload the whole video when the page first loads, only when the play button is clicked.
+The big reason for using these hosting services is that they provide copy & paste code to insert the video into your website but more importantly they optimise the streaming for mobile phones and don’t try to download the whole video when the page first loads, they stream the video only when the play button is clicked.